Families belong together

 Forced displacement sometimes means families are torn apart.
 Based on the simple but crucial premise that families belong together, UNHCR has made family reunification a priority.

 In the Nordic and Baltic countries, UNHCR works with family reunification in several ways.
 Through advocacy to improve the access to family reunification and to reduce and remove the many legal, financial and practical obstacles that families face.
-In addition, we monitor policy and practice and support decision-makers and legal representatives with capacity building.

 We also communicate to decision-makers, the media, and the public on the importance of family reunification, as this is vital for families’ ability to rebuild their lives and integrate into society, as well as for refugees’ mental health.

 When conflict, violence, persecution, and human rights violations force people to flee — sometimes immediately, and in the midst of chaos —many families are torn apart.
 It may take months and sometimes years before they get news of where their loved ones have ended up.

 The desire to join close family members is a key reason why refugees may wish to travel to Europe.
 Some resort to making dangerous and irregular journeys in order to be together, risking their lives, exploitation, and abuse along the way.
 No family member should have to take such risks; they have a fundamental right to be reunited – something that is called family reunification.

 The Nordic and Baltic countries provide refugees the opportunity for family reunification, although in recent years this has become much more difficult.
 Not being able to reunite with their family can have a significant impact on the mental health of refugees and on their ability to integrate and contribute to their host community.
 In practice, there are many obstacles – legal, practical, and financial – keeping refugee families apart and leaving family members in prolonged periods of uncertainty and insecurity.